Thesis

 Since Abridge’s founding, the executive team has gradually expanded.
 In 2019, Julia Chou (COO) joined Abridge with experience as a former YouTube program manager and founder of a software platform for child welfare services.
 Tina Shah (Chief Clinical Officer), previously a senior advisor to the US Surgeon General and medical director at Wellstar Health System, also joined in 2019.

 Zachary Lipton (CTO/CSO), an associate professor at Carnegie Mellon specializing in machine learning and healthcare applications, joined Abridge as an advisor in 2019 and became Chief Science Officer and Chief Technology Officer in 2023.
-Brian Wilson (Chief Commercial Officer), former sales and revenue leader at NextGen Healthcare and SlickText, joined in 2023.
+Brian Wilson (Chief Commercial Officer), a former sales and revenue leader at NextGen Healthcare and SlickText, joined in 2023.
+In January 2025, Abridge hired Sagar Sanghvi, former CFO of Instacart and partner at Accel, as its first Chief Financial Officer to help lead its enterprise growth.

 Product

 Abridge captures and transcribes doctor-patient conversations with consent, using generative AI to structure notes using standard charting methods like SOAP (Subjective, Objective, Assessment, and Plan).
 It integrates with EHRs, particularly Epic, and serves clinicians across major hospital systems like UPMC, Emory Healthcare, and Yale New Haven Health.
-Supporting over 50 specialties, Abridge aims to improve physician productivity, morale, and patient understanding while reducing administrative burdens.
+As of July 2025, the platform supported over 55 medical specialties and 28 languages, enabling deployment across outpatient, emergency, and inpatient care settings while reducing cognitive load and administrative friction

 Traditionally, physicians multitasked during visits, manually taking notes while conversing with patients and later reconstructing details to fit SOAP documentation and billing requirements.
 In 2023, it was reported that physicians spent an average of 15.5 hours per week on administrative tasks during their work hours, with physicians in certain specialties spending between 18 and 19 hours per week.
 As of February 2024, 93% of physicians felt that they experienced burnout regularly, and 62% attributed it to excessive administrative burden.